zitadel/zitadel/docs/docs/quickstarts/login/angular.md

 ng g guard guards/auth
 ```

-This code shows the _AuthGuard_ used in ZITADEL Console.
+This code shows the `AuthGuard` used in the ZITADEL console.

 ```ts
 import { Injectable } from '@angular/core';